In today’s interview I get to speak with orthopaedic surgeon & carnivore diet advocate, Dr Shawn Baker MD.

 I enjoyed this interview as I love eating meat and I personally find animal protein makes me feel good, however, I have never chatted with someone who eats just meat and is finding it has helped heal their body.

 Special thanks to Shawn for joining me on the show.
-Enjoy the episode!

 Need to order some meat online?
 Try grass fed meats from US Wellness Meats here.